Druyv/hades_randomizer/README.md

+Please vote for Hades/SuperGiantGames in the Golden Joystick Awards! https://www.gamesradar.com/goldenjoystickawards/

+This program is a randomizer for the game Hades by SuperGiantGames: https://www.supergiantgames.com/games/hades/

 This program was mostly just a fun project to do on a lazy afternoon.
 The code was written by some friends and I, the former of which you can find at:

 https://github.com/sqrtroot